Gram-Stone/gradient-descent/README.md

 Source Code Guide:

 * rkt/data.rkt - This module provides the synthetic training data.
-* rkt/example.rkt - This module contains an example application of the gradient descent algorithm.
+* rkt/example.rkt - This module contains an example application of the gradient descent procedure.
-* rkt/gradient-descent.rkt - This module provides the gradient descent algorithm.
+* rkt/gradient-descent.rkt - This module provides the gradient descent procedure.
-* rkt/loss.rkt - This module contains the model and provides the loss function.
+* rkt/loss.rkt - This module provides the procedure for computing the quadratic loss of a function.
+* rkt/model.rkt - This module provides the model.
-* rkt/numerical-differentiation.rkt - This module provides the numerical differentiation algorithm.
+* rkt/numerical-differentiation.rkt - This module provides the numerical differentiation procedure.
 * rkt/utils.rkt - This module provides utility functions.